vin136/Machine-Learning-Interview-Questions/nbs/mlops.md

 Task parallelism => different tasks on same data at same time.

 ### Compute Layer
-We used AWS BATCH WITH ECS as our container manager. for transient errors just retry submitting code.(aws batch hardware failure)
+We used AWS BATCH WITH ECS as our container manager.

+- for transient errors just retry submitting code.(aws batch hardware failure)
+- track resource utilization and find if code execution is blocked. we timeout

 Scalability: satisfy growing amounts of work by adding resources.